facebookresearch/sam2/README.md

 ## Installation

-Please install SAM 2 on a GPU machine using:
+SAM 2 needs to be installed first before use.
+The code requires `python>=3.10`, as well as `torch>=2.3.1` and `torchvision>=0.18.1`.
+Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
+You can install SAM 2 on a GPU machine using:

 ```bash
 git clone https://github.com/facebookresearch/segment-anything-2.git